mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 The wind died off as the sun dropped below the mountains so next to no headwind down _West Saanich/Interurban Road_.

-I kept hunger at bay with 300 calories of Maynard but I really needed food from a plate at the end.
+I kept hunger at bay with 300 calories of Maynards (watermelon and peach) but I really needed food from a plate at the end.

 <!---->
 ## WEDNESDAY MAY 19